 7. Stay organized.

-Meditation, or mindful awareness, can have a tremendous impact on your ability to de-stress.
+Why it works: Meditation, or mindful awareness, can have a tremendous impact on your ability to de-stress.
 Meditation has been practiced for thousands of years and can bring clarity to your thoughts and promote peace and balance.
 Even a few minutes of meditation can significantly reduce stress.
-Listen to this SEL Chat Podcast to get tips and tricks for practicing mindfulness and meditation techniques at home during COVID-19.

-If you’d like to read more about the relationship between stress and social and emotional learning, download our whitepaper, Reducing Educator and Student Stress with SEL.
+Learn more about the importance of effective stress management.
+Download our whitepaper, Reducing Educator and Student Stress with SEL.